 1.0 Public Education Classroom Training: Environmental Gardening Each month a different topic on organic gardening is discussed.
 1 hour monthly No, this activity does not provide a direct quantifiable result.
 However, public education will have a preventive effect, and demonstrate continuous results that will benefit the future.
-There were 12 gardening classes held with an average attendance of 13 people per meeting.
-In addition, the District held a second monthly program related to gardening topics.
-There were three classes held with an average of 19 attendees.
-1.0 Public Education UIAC Quarterly meetings are held with this advisory Board to review all of the Districts infrastructure assets 1 hour quarterly No, this activity does not provide a direct quantifiable result.
-Relevant discussion topics covered include the sewer system, unaccounted for water, and the Asset Management Plan.
-The meetings averaged 8 attendees per meeting.
+The position responsible for the gardening classes was vacated during 2022 and the classes were not continued.
+1.0 Public Education UIAC Quarterly meetings are held with this advisory Board to review all of the District's infrastructure assets 1 hour quarterly No, this activity does not provide a direct quantifiable result.
+Relevant discussion topics covered include the water and sewer system, infrastructure, stormwater, water conservation and drought, and unaccounted for water.
+The meetings averaged 11 attendees per meeting.
 1.0 Public Education Stream Clean Up This program uses District staff and volunteers to help keep Brushy Creek clean.
-1 event Yes, this activity provides a direct quantifiable result.
-The District hosted one creek clean up event during the reporting year.
-There were 30 individuals present at the event and 95 pounds of trash was picked up and 30 pounds of recycling material was collected.
-In addition, the District hosted a cleanup event for greenbelt areas.
-There were 29 attendees for that event.
-2.0 Illicit Discharge Sanitary Sewer Leak Elimination Process of cleaning, filming 20% of the District's sewer system on an annual basis.
+2 Event Yes, this activity provides a direct quantifiable result.
+The District hosted two creek clean up events during the reporting period.
+There were 34 individuals that participated in the events.
+Approximately 150 pounds of trash was collected at the events.

+2.0 Illicit Discharge Sanitary Sewer Leak Elimination Process of cleaning, filming approximately 20% of the District's sewer system on an annual basis.
 Repairs are made on any issues found.
-75,382 feet Throughout the year Yes, this activity provides a quantifiable result.
-In 2021 there were 75,382 feet of sewer line cleaned and inspected.
+61,590 feet Throughout the year Yes, this activity provides a quantifiable result.
+In 2024 there were 61,590 feet of sewer line cleaned and inspected.
 This film was reviewed by an engineer to certify the structural integrity of the collection system.
-There were 19 issues noted however, the issues were extra monitoring and cleaning of the line.
+There were 72 issues noted with the majority of the issues were extra monitoring and cleaning of the line.
+However, there were 5 line segments, and 1 manhole noted as needing repair.
 None of the issues resulted in any exfiltration of wastewater.
-The District had one sanitary sewer overflow event during the reporting period.
-In addition, the District responded to and addressed 18 small individual backups at homeowner's sewer line cleanouts.
+The District didn't have any sanitary sewer overflow events during the reporting period.
+In addition, the District responded to and addressed seven individual backups at homeowner's sewer line cleanouts.
+2.0 Illicit Discharge Public Reporting of Illicit Discharges or Spills Reports from residents of possible illicit spills 1 Call in Yes, one incident was investigated.
+The incident needed minor clean-up by the homeowner to remove debris.

-2.0 Illicit Discharge Public Reporting of Illicit Discharges or Spills Reports from residents of possible illicit spills 7 Call in No, seven incidents were investigated.
-Four incidents needed minor clean-up by homeowner/contractor.
-3.0 Construction Site Stormwater Runoff Control Construction Plan Review The District is over 98% built out.
+3.0 Construction Site Stormwater Runoff Control Construction Plan Review The District is over 99% built out.
 There are a minimal number of commercials lots left to develop.
-8 Plot plans and construction plans No, this activity does not show a quantifiable result.
-Eight plan reviews were conducted to ensure that proper erosion control was part of the construction plans.
+18 Plot plans and construction plans No, this activity does not show a quantifiable result.
+Eighteen plan reviews were conducted to ensure that proper erosion control was part of the construction plans.
 This gives the necessary information to District staff to perform weekly inspections.
 3.0 Construction Site Stormwater Runoff Control Construction Site Inspections Inspection of construction sites to ensure proper erosion control is being used.
-Throughout the year Inspections Yes, these inspections help reduce the amount of debris leaving the construction sites.
+Throughout the year Inspections Yes, these inspections help reduce the amount of sediment and debris leaving the construction sites.

 4.0 Post Construction Stormwater Management Project Inspections Inspection and maintenance of wet ponds, dry ponds, storm inlets, and storm outfalls.
 12 wet ponds and 13 dry ponds inspected and maintained.
 Inspections Yes, this activity provides a quantifiable result.
-Wet ponds are inspected and maintained every two weeks by an outside contractor and District personnel, while the dry ponds are inspected by District personnel every two weeks.
-This removes debris from the ponds, ensures that the proper vegetation is maintained, and that the ponds are not leaking.
-Inlet and outfall cleaning reduce the chance of unwanted organics and inorganics entering the wet ponds and possibly the waterways. --- --------------------- --- --- ------------- ---
+Stormwater wet ponds are inspected and maintained every two weeks by an outside contractor and District personnel.
+The stormwater dry ponds are inspected by District personnel every two weeks.
+This removes debris from the ponds, ensures that the proper vegetation is maintained, and that the ponds are performing as designed.
+Inlet and outfall cleaning reduce the chance of unwanted organics and inorganics entering the stormwater ponds and possibly the waterways. --- --------------------- --- --- ------------- ---